 Supplementary Table 5: Ten best fitting models between RYT and mixture trait composition.
 The top-ten models are ranked according to their AICc. ∆AICc (“delta_AICc”), model weights (“weight”), and adjusted R-squared (“R2_adj”).
 The “avg” and “diff” suffixes refer to trait averages and trait differences, respectively.

 Supplementary Figure 1: RhizoTubes® monitoring.
 Measurements of nutrient solution inputs (a) and water status (b) of the RhizoTubes® in the C treatment (blue) and the S treatment (red) over the course of the experiment.
 Values are averaged over all RhizoTubes®.
-Seedlings were transferred in the RhizoTubes on the 24th of June harvested form the 16th to the 19th of July 2019.
+Seedlings were transferred in the RhizoTubes on the 24th of June, and plants were harvested from the 16th to the 19th of July 2019.

-Supplementary Figure 2: Effect of the stand type on seedlings growth and architecture.
+Supplementary Figure 2: Effect of the stand type on seedling growth and architecture.
 Comparison of number of leaves (a), number of tillers (b), leaf nitrogen content (c), shoot biomass (d), root biomass (e), total biomass (f), root:shoot Ratio (g), root length (h), and root area (i) between pure and mixed stands.
 Points and error bars represent the mean ± standard deviation.
 The number of observations in each stand type are reported below each violin plot.
 Symbols above the plots represent the significance of the treatment effect (n.s.: not significant, complete analysis of variance is reported in Supplementary Table 3).

 Supplementary Figure 3: Relationships between the trait composition of the mixtures and their above and belowground RYTs.
 Standardized effects of traits on mixture RYTs measured on above- (a and b) and below- (c and d) ground biomass in the C treatment (a and c) and S treatment (b and d).
 Backward model selection was performed on a full model with RYT as the response variable and all trait means and differences as explanatory variables.
 Based on AICC, the top-ten models were retained to compute model-averaged estimates reported on the left side of the panels with their 95% unconditional confidence intervals (Supplementary Table 5).
 Empty symbols represent trait differences and filled symbols represent trait means.
 The relative importance of the variables are reported on the right side of the panels and can be interpreted as the probability that the variable appears in the best model.
 Hatched bars represent trait differences and filled bars represent trait means.
 Colors refer to the type of traits, with aboveground traits and belowground traits represented in green and brown, respectively.
 Adjusted R-squared averaged across the top-ten models (Radj2) are also reported.